ilievanadezhda/CS-433-Road-Segmentation/README.md

 # Road-Segmentation-ML

 ## Overview
 "Road-Segmentation-ML" is a machine learning project aimed at segmenting roads in satellite images using deep learning techniques.
-The project implements various models to accurately classify each pixel in an image as road or non-road.
+In this project we implement various models to accurately classify each pixel in an image as road or non-road.

 ## Models
 This project includes several deep learning models, each with its unique approach to the segmentation task:

 ### DeepLabV3 (ResNet101)
 - **File**: `models/deeplabv3.py`
-- **Description**: Implements the DeepLabV3 model with a ResNet101 backbone.
+- **Description**: Implements the DeepLabV3 model with a ResNet50 backbone.
-- **Main Function**: Provides a robust framework for pixel-level image segmentation.

 ### UNet Variants
 - **Files**: `models/unet_v1.py`, `models/unet_v2.py`, `models/unet_v3.py`
 - **Description**: These files contain different versions of the UNet model, each tailored for road segmentation.

-- **Main Function**: UNet models are designed for biomedical image segmentation but are adapted here for high-resolution satellite image segmentation, offering precise pixel classification.
+## Datasets

-## Dataset
+1. AICrowd Dataset
 - **Description**: The dataset comprises high-resolution satellite images with corresponding labeled images marking roads.
 - **Source**: [AICrowd Road Segmentation Challenge](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation)
 - **Usage**: Used for training and evaluating the models, providing a benchmark for segmentation accuracy.
+2. Massac

 ## Installation
 - **Requirements**: Python 3.x, PyTorch, torchvision, timm, matplotlib, omegaconf, wandb